top of page

 The Wizards' War

-Although he may not remember and may never have discovered it, Êurhudur was born long before the Time of Goddesses, specifically at the end of the Time of Shadows, when Ernt-nador was entering the winter solstice and darkness still dominated the land.
-During that time, a mysterious figure invaded a castle and abducted the firstborn child of a great king.
-The baby, who slept in a wooden crib beside its mother, was born at a specific time that hadn't occurred in many Ages.
-But Êurhudur, who had another name at the time, had something special: he was a descendant of the descendants of the First Lineage of Naöhrad.
-Although the lineage had already become diluted, there was divine blood flowing through his veins. Êurhudur was secretly taken to a location and remained asleep for over a thousand years.
-In the middle of the Age of Dragons, a family from the North of Ernt-nador was blessed with the arrival of a beautiful newborn child.
-As a young person, Êurhudur realized that he was different from others.
-Driven by an immense ambition for power and a desire to explore the unknown and the power granted by the gods to the wizards, he attempted to join the Supreme Order of Wizards under Yondar, but his request was promptly denied by the Master of Wizards.
-Following the path of Zumur, he allied himself with Pakindor, Master of the Shadow Sorcerers. Êurhudur studied the hidden powers of darkness and became the greatest and most powerful Master of the Shadow Sorcerers.
-With great power, although not greater than that of the Order of Wizards, Êurhudur seeks to possess a force that would allow him to control creatures of darkness in order to annihilate the Order of Wizards.
-Starting a complex and difficult path, he begins by freeing one of the oldest demons existing in the worlds.
+Although he does not remember and perhaps never discovered, Êurhudur was born long before the Time of the Goddesses, more precisely at the end of the Time of Shadows, when Ernt-nador was entering the winter solstice, and darkness still ruled the land.
+At that time, a mysterious figure invaded a castle and stole the firstborn of a great king.
+The baby, who slept in a wooden cradle beside his mother, was born at a specific time that had not occurred for many ages.
+But Êurhudur, who had another name then, was special: he was a descendant of the descendants of the First Lineage of Naöhrad.
+Although the lineage had already diluted, divine blood flowed in his veins. Êurhudur was secretly taken to a hidden place, where he remained asleep for over a thousand years.
+During the Time of Dragons, a family from the North of Ernt-nador was blessed with the arrival of a beautiful newborn child.
+As a young boy, Êurhudur realized he was different from other people.
+With an enormous ambition for power and a desire to learn the art of the unknown and the power granted by the gods to wizards, he sought to join the Supreme Order of Wizards of Yondar, but his request was quickly denied by the Master of Wizards.
+Following the path of Zumur, he allied himself with Pakindor, Master of the Shadow Sorcerers. Êurhudur studied the dark arts and became the greatest and most powerful Master of the Shadow Sorcerers.
+Though powerful, Êurhudur's strength did not surpass that of the Order of Wizards, and his ambition grew.
+He sought a force that would allow him to control the creatures of darkness to annihilate the Order of Wizards.
+Setting out on a complex and difficult path, he begins by releasing one of the oldest demons in the worlds.

 MASTER PAKINDOR